 Always wear a bike helmet that fits correctly.

 Get in the “helmet habit” – wear a helmet every time and everywhere you ride a bike.
-A bike helmet is the best way to prevent a head injury or death from a bike crash.
+A bike helmet lowers your risk of a head and brain injury if you crash.

 Make sure your helmet is certified by the U.S. Consumer Product Safety Commission (CPSC).
 Look for a sticker on the inside that says “CPSC.”
 This means it’s been tested for safety.

-Bike helmets only protect you if you wear them the right way.
+A bike helmet only protects you if you wear it the right way.
 Every time you put your helmet on, make sure that: